Inist-CNRS/node-csv-string/README.md

 _callback(rows : Array) : undefined_

 Calls `callback` when a all CSV rows is readed.
 The Array passed to callback contains the rows of the file.
-Returns the first offset after the last row.
+Returns the offset of the end of parsing (generaly it's the end of the input string).

 ```javascript